-Strengthen Our Market Position in Strategically Selected Verticals

-We will continue to capitalize our strategically focused fast-growing verticals through retaining existing customers and attracting new customers.
-We plan to further enhance our relationship with existing customers by expanding our product offerings to create cross-selling opportunities.
+Strengthen Our Market Position in Strategically Selected Verticals expanding our product offerings to create cross-selling opportunities.
 In addition, we seek to increase penetration within our strategically selected verticals by enhancing our sales and marketing efforts to further grow our customer base.
 Moreover, we intend to offer customers more tailor-made applications covering their entire life-cycle to further strengthen customer stickiness and increase our wallet share in existing customers.